No Bake Peanut Butter Bars

 Tips and Tricks for The Best No Bake Peanut Butter Bars

 - This works best with conventional (not the natural kind that separates) peanut butter.
-If you are using a natural nut butter, stir the nut butter extremely well and add 1/2 cup of additional confectioners’ sugar to offset the oily texture of natural nut butters.
+If you are using natural nut butter, stir the nut butter extremely well and add 1/2 cup to 1 cup of additional confectioners’ sugar to offset the oily texture of natural nut butter.

 - Grind the graham cracker crumbs well.
 You can use a food processor or break the graham crackers by hand with a heavy object (like a rolling pin), but make sure the graham crackers crumbs are small and consistent; no big pieces.